Naruto: Shippuden season 9

 The episodes for the ninth season of the anime series Naruto: Shippuden are based on Part II for Masashi Kishimoto's manga series.
-The anime only season aired from September 2010 to January 2011, and contains past flashback episodes for Naruto Uzumaki and his friends.
+The anime only season aired from September 2010 to January 2011, and contains past flashback episodes for Naruto Uzumaki and his friends and ending with the final past flashback episode for Sasuke Uchiha.
 The season is referred to by its DVDs as Past Arc: The Locus of Konoha (過去篇～木ノ葉の軌跡～, Kako Hen: Konoha no Kiseki) with the first volume released on April 6, 2011 by Aniplex.

 The English dub of the season aired on Neon Alley from March 30 to July 6, 2013.
 The season would make its English television debut on Adult Swim's Toonami programming block and premiere from October 8, 2017 to March 25, 2018.